 Someone with PKD might experience:

 Urinary tract infections (UTI) and kidney stones are common among people with PKD.
 About 20% to 30% of people with PKD develop kidney stones.
 High blood pressure occurs in about 60% to 70% of people with PKD and for many is the first sign of the disease.

 People with PKD have a 5% to 10% risk of developing an intracranial (brain) aneurysm (bulging in the wall of a blood vessel).
 Some aneurysms can leak or rupture, causing symptoms such as sudden severe headache, nausea and vomiting, and pain when moving the neck.
+There is a higher risk of rupture in people with a family history of aneurysm or uncontrolled high blood pressure.
 These symptoms require immediate medical attention.

 Cysts may also appear in other parts of the body such as the liver, pancreas, colon, testes, and brain.
 About one-quarter of people with PKD also develop weakened heart valves, which can sometimes lead to the need for valve replacement surgery.

 By the age of 75, 50% to 75% of people with PKD will need either dialysis or a kidney transplant.
 This is more common in men and those with high blood pressure or an earlier age of diagnosis.